 If you’re looking for information on a newer Infiniti Q70, we’ve published an updated review: 2019 Infiniti Q70 Review

 Inside, the Q70 wraps its occupants in traditional Infiniti luxury amenities, including a long list of standard items that cost extra in many of the Q70’s competitors.
-A backup camera, Intelligent Key keyless entry and start, and heated front seats can be found in even the most basic model, with several attractive option packages further helping flesh out the Q70’s features.
-In fact, the only gripe we can find with the Q70 is the lackluster choice of exterior colors.
-After all, a body this seductive deserves at least one bright red option or other vivid hue.
+A backup camera, Intelligent Key keyless entry and starting, and heated front seats can be found in even the most basic model, with several attractive option packages further helping to flush out the Q70’s features.
+In fact, the only gripe we can find with the 2016 Q70 is the lackluster choice of exterior colors.
+After all, a body this seductive deserves at least one bright-red option or other vivid hue.

 What We Like

 Elegant styling; lovely interior design; lots of high-tech features; good fuel economy in hybrid models

 What We Don’t

 High prices and poor fuel economy in V8 models; narrow front seats; lack of vivid color choices